It’s no secret that trade shows are an invaluable tool for networking, branding, lead generation, product placement, and sales.

 According to a study by SnapApp, 28% of buying decisions are influenced by Millennials.
 That means younger people are more likely to be completing digital research for new products.
 And 45% of Millennials prefer to engage with an interactive content experience as a top-3 content type.

-Manufacturers are behind the curve when it comes to digital lead generation.
+Manufacturers, AEC, and several other industries are behind the curve when it comes to digital lead generation.
 But interactive content is the perfect solution to solve for researchers, buyers, and your sales team simultaneously.

 Check out this digital recreation of GE’s Advanced Turboprop Engine.
 GE used Ceros - an interactive content platform to build this digital experience.
 But there are several options to streamline and simplify a digital product experience.
 All you need to start is a high-quality image.